Dead ends on wreath products and lamplighter groups: Preliminaries

 Fix $(G,S)$ a group together with a finite generating set.
 We say that an element $g\in G$ is a \textit{dead end} if for any $s\in S\cup S^{-1}$, $\|gs\|_S\le \|g\|_S$, and we define its \textit{depth} with respect to $S$ as the maximal number $n\ge 1$ such that for any choice of generators $s_1,\ldots,s_k\in S\cup S^{-1}$, $k\le n$, we have $\|gs_1\cdots s_k\|_S\le\|g\|_S$.
 That is, the depth of a dead end is the maximal number $n$ such that multiplying by at most $n$ generators does not increase the word length of $g$.
 Another way of saying this is that $g$ maximizes the function $\|\cdot\|_S$ on its $n$-neighborhood.

-Although their origin might be older, the first definition for dead ends is commonly attributed to Bogopolski in 1997 \cite{Bogopolski97}, who used it while proving the fact that two commensurable hyperbolic groups must be bi-Lipschitz equivalents of hyperbolic groups.
+Although their origin might be older, the first definition of dead ends is commonly attributed to Bogopolski in 1997 \cite{Bogopolski97}, who used it while proving that two commensurable hyperbolic groups must be bi-Lipschitz equivalent.
 Soon after, this property was shown to hold for any non-amenable groups by Whyte \cite{Whyte99} and Nekrashevych \cite{Nekrashevych98} without using the notion of dead ends.

 Ideas related to dead ends had already appeared before 1997 in the literature, as for example by Champetier in \cite[Lemme 4.19]{Champetier95} where it is proven that group presentations $G=\langle S\mid R\rangle$ satisfying the $C'(1/6)$ small cancellation condition (see \cite[Chapter V.2]{LyndonSchupp2001} for a definition) satisfy the following property: for any $g\in G$, the set $\{ s\in S\cup S^{-1}\mid \|gs\|_S\le \|g\| \}$ has at most two elements.
 This is also discussed by de la Harpe in \cite[Chapter IV.A.
 13,14]{delaHarpe2000}.
 In the latter, dead ends are introduced as an obstruction for the \textit{extension property for geodesic segments} of a graph.
 With respect to more recent literature, dead ends are discussed in the chapters of some books on Geometric Group Theory, as in \cite[Subsections 1.8.5, 2.6.4 \& 4.7.2]{sampling2018} and in \cite[Chapters 12, 15 \& 16]{officehours17}.